codewars/docs/content/languages/python/codewars-test/index.md

 Those decorators automatically run the decorated function to launch the tests.

-Both kind of blocks are timed: once the decorated function ends its execution, the time spent in the function will be displayed at the end of the block (note: for the elapsed time to be visible, the block must be deployed).
+Both kinds of blocks are timed: once the decorated function ends its execution, the time spent in the function will be displayed at the end of the block (note: for the elapsed time to be visible, the block must be deployed).

 ### Test Group